 Jeremiah 9:23–24 Leads Us to Ask God for Help

 So God, we pray that you would deliver us from boasting in these other things that the world constantly tempts us to boast in, and we are so often prone to boast in.
 God, help us to seek you, help us to understand and know you.
 God, even as I pray that for my own life, I pray this for my wife and my kids.
 I pray this for others, families.

 I think about all the ways that we are tempted to teach our kids, “Get good grades.
 Get really good at sports.
 Get a great education.
 Find a great spouse.”
 All these things, it’s not that any of these things are bad, oh God.
 But if we pursue all these things and we don’t teach our kids to know and understand you, we’ve missed the whole point.
 This is their greatest boast.
 We want this to be their boast.

 So help us to teach and train and parent them toward that, that their boast would be they know and understand you.
 God, we pray for this in our lives, in our families, in the churches we’re a part of, and friends, and even those who are without Christ right now.
 God, we pray that you’d help us to be instruments in your hand to point them to the greatest boast.
 It’s not in the stuff of this world, but it’s in knowing and understanding you, oh God.
 Captivate us with this boast today.

-God, we want it to be said in the end, “I knew God.
-I knew God.”
+God, we want it to be said in the end, “I knew God.”
 That’s what I want my boast to be in the end.
 I pray for this for my life.
-I pray for this for those who are listening right now, that that would be their boast in the end.
-Let it be said, not at all the kinds of world’s wisdom and riches and position and might but God, that they knew you.
+And I pray for this for those who are listening right now.
+I pray that that would be their boast in the end.
+Let it be said, not at all the kinds of world’s wisdom and riches and position and might but God.
 In Jesus’ name, Amen.